 For many years it has been widely known that these elephants penetrate 150m into Kitum Cave within Kenya’s Mount Elgon National Park, where their tusking marks are clearly visible on the cave walls.
-Unknown to science until very recently, however, is that this elephant cave-mining behaviour is more complex than previously realised and extends to at least 12, as yet, undescribed caves.
+Unknown to science until very recently, however, this elephant cave-mining behaviour is more complex than previously realised and extends to at least 18 and, most probably, very many more caves.

 These cave-mining elephants historically ranged across the whole mountain on the Ugandan and Kenyan sides.
-During the 1970s, however, the population on the Ugandan side was wiped out.
-Now the entire Ugandan side of the mountain is a National Park with no elephants, while on the Kenyan side there is only a small National Park and an elephant population under significant pressure as their range extends beyond the protected area of the park.
+During the 1970’s, however, the population on the Ugandan side was wiped out.
+Now the entire Ugandan side of the mountain is a National Park with no permanent elephant population, while on the Kenyan side there is only a small National Park and an elephant population under significant pressure as their range extends beyond the protected area of the park.

 The threats to the elephants come in part from poaching but also from human-elephant conflict.
 In recent years, crops grown by local people around young tree seedlings in Kenya under the Plantation Establishment Livelihood Improvement Scheme (PELIS) in or adjacent to elephant range areas have experienced widespread raiding by elephants.
 This results in the tragic death of local people, as well as elephants.